 Study 3, based on the propagation model of Recommendation ITU-R P.452, demonstrated that the minimum distance from the low-water mark as officially recognized by the coastal State required to meet the short-term protection criterion of the FS is 195.21 km for the case of 10° M-ESIM antenna discrimination angle.
 For 36° antenna discrimination angle, the distance varies from 155.84 km to 150.7 km, noting that Recommendation ITU-R SF.1650-1 indicates that “10° discrimination only occurs in the improbable case for which the FSR and ESV azimuths are aligned, and the ESV operates at the minimum elevation angle”.

 Study 4 addressed the protection of the MS using the technical characteristics of the Broadcast Auxiliary Services (BAS) that operate in the mobile service as described in Recommendation ITU-R M.1824-1.
 It also calculated distances from the low-water mark as officially recognized by the coastal State required to meet short- and long-term protection criteria of the BAS and showed that the largest required distance to meet the BAS protection criteria is 99.8 km, about half the distance required to protect the fixed services on land.
-Consequently, protecting the FS will automatically protect the MS operating in the same frequency band.

 Given the good agreement of the results of these studies, it is proposed to adopt a minimum distance of [TBD] km from the low-water mark as officially recognized by the coastal State within which the M-ESIM transmission is subject to the prior agreement of that administration, if such method to satisfy A.I.
 1.15 of WRC-23 is adopted by the Conference.